songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

 - The YARN ResourceManager and the HDFS NameNode interfaces are available on a Cloud Dataproc cluster master node.
 The cluster master-host-name is the name of your Cloud Dataproc cluster followed by an -m suffixfor example, if your cluster is named "my-cluster", the master-host-name would be "my-cluster-m".
 - A Cloud Dataproc Viewer is limited in its actions based on its role.
 A viewer can only list clusters, get cluster details, list jobs, get job details, list operations, and get operation details.
 - When using Cloud Dataproc clusters, configure your browser to use the SOCKS proxy.
 The SOCKS proxy routes data intended for the Cloud Dataproc cluster through an SSH tunnel.
+- Although the pricing formula is expressed as an hourly rate, Dataproc is billed by the second, and all Dataproc clusters are billed in one-second clock-time increments, subject to a 1-minute minimum billing.
+Usage is stated in fractional hours (for example, 30 minutes is expressed as 0.5 hours) in order to apply hourly pricing to second-by-second use.

 ## Pub/Sub
 You can refer to [this](https://cloud.google.com/pubsub/docs/overview) for docs.
  - Replacement for **Kafka**